giannilmbd/dynare/doc/manual/source/the-model-file.rst

     equal sign, and the expression for which this new variable will stand.
-Later on, every time this variable appears in the model, Dynare will substitute it by the expression assigned to the variable.
+Later on, every time this variable appears in the model, Dynare will substitute it by the expression assigned to the variable (if the model-local variable appears with a lead or a lag attached to it between parenthesis, the substitution will be done by shifting the expression accordingly).
     Note that the scope of this variable is restricted to the model block; it cannot be used outside.
 To assign a LaTeX name to the model local variable, use the declaration syntax outlined by :comm:`model_local_variable`.
 A model local variable declaration